 Be the Street seeks to respond to these urgent questions by developing performance work in partnership with local communities in order to reflect upon the making and re-making of place.
 Visit the Be The Street website to learn more about the project.

 The research team is led by Ana Puga (Theatre/Spanish and Portuguese) with co-investigators Katey Borland (Comparative Studies/Folklore), Paloma Martínez-Cruz (Spanish and Portuguese).
-Moriah Flagler (Theater) is the postdoctoral director of Be The Street.
+Moriah Flagler (Theater) was the postdoctoral director of Be The Street from 2018-2021.
 The Center for Folklore Studies Folklore Archives houses interviews, event recordings, photographs, and ephemera for Be The Street.
-Contact Archives Director, Cassie Patterson (firstname.lastname@example.org), for access to materials.
+Contact the archives at email@example.com for access to materials.

 Be the Street is a Humanities and the Arts Discovery Theme Project at The Ohio State University.